 A fish dinner with salty samphire and sweet potato chips followed by some kind of wondrous pudding that is still half-formed in my brain.
 It’s snowing outside albeit half-heartedly.
 This calls for cosy food so you can feel safe and sound inside as the trees and sky fade from the numb ice-white haze reminiscent of The Day After Tomorrow when the polar vortex sends a wave of frozen, icicle laden air on New York, freezing people alive.

 Ok, it’s not that bad.
 But still, this scene gives me goosebumps.
-Even now, thirteen years later and CGI having improved tenfold.
+Even now, 13 years later and CGI having improved tenfold.

 Tonight with one fish descaled, the other three with scales intact, we ate supper, polishing off the bowl of sweet potato chips with our fingers once our plates were clean.